Gunnar Assmy - Fotolia

 Such figures aren't surprising, considering how much change edge computing will bring to organizational IT infrastructure, experts said.
 Forrester Research Inc. released a report detailing what to expect with the bold, and somewhat prophetic, title "Edge Computing Will Radically Alter Your Infrastructure Strategy."

 However, few organizations are making serious investments yet, said Brian Hopkins, vice president and principal analyst at Forrester.
-According to Hopkins, Forrester research found that by summer 2019 only 13% of companies have implemented edge computing capabilities and an additional 14% plan to implement edge computing within the next 12 months.
+According to Hopkins, Forrester research found that by summer 2019 only 13% of companies have implemented edge computing capabilities and an additional 14% to implement edge computing within the next 12 months.

 Experts said the types of organizational edge computing investments will vary depending on the maturity of each enterprise's existing IT infrastructure, as well as the use case that the edge computing will power.